Image via boston.com

 A WBZ ITeam image

-The mayor then talked up his role to see enhanced seasonal ferry service in and out of Marina Bay starting soon even if such ferry ridership faces a hard upside limit.
+In particular, he talked up his role to see enhanced seasonal ferry service in and out of Marina Bay starting soon even if such ferry ridership faces a hard upside limit.

 The reasons for a hard limit?